Capabilities & Differentiators

 Deploy dependent services together with inter-service networking and dependency ordering.
 Execute complete protocol environments or analytics stacks as a single managed unit.

-The SDK enables developers to extend both the data plane and the execution layer, without modifying core platform behavior.
-Build custom source adapters, destination connectors, processing modules, and deployable workloads that integrate natively with the runtime.
+The SDK enables developers to extend the data plane in any language, without modifying core platform behavior.
+Modules are independent processes that communicate with the runtime over typed, versioned interfaces - build custom source adapters, destination connectors, processing modules, and deployable workloads that integrate natively with the runtime.

 Build protocol adapters for proprietary or uncommon systems.
 The SDK provides typed interfaces for data acquisition, health reporting, and lifecycle management.